Shantanu909/MobilTelesco/readme.md

 # MobilTelesco: A Smartphone-Based Astrophotography Dataset

 MobilTelesco is a pioneering, open-access dataset featuring astrophotography images captured using **affordable smartphone setups**.
 This project explores how modern consumer devices—paired with basic stabilization techniques—can democratize sky observation and contribute to citizen-led astronomical research and machine learning applications.

-> Developed entirely by Shan Parmar, an undergraduate researcher from Marwadi University, India, MobilTelesco reflects a passion-driven initiative to make astrophotography more inclusive and computationally accessible.

 ---

 ## 🌌 Overview